ReadyUp raises $2 million to manage esports teams and help players improve

 ReadyUp, a platform for player connection and team management for gaming and esports, has raised $2 million in funding from game-savvy investors.

-The combined company has 11 people in San Francisco, and they will focus on a few different missions related to esports, said Alemania, in an interview with GamesBeat.
+The combined company has 11 people in San Francisco, and they will focus on a few different missions related to esports, said Alemania in an interview with GamesBeat.

 “Our mission is to be the epicenter of the esports community, so that people can find people they actually want to play with,” he said.
 “The idea across the pillars of that mission is to meet, compete, and get better.
 And we have a really strong team of people who have been in the game business for decades.”